leukwnl/tugl/README.md

 ## What is `tugl`?
 `tugl` (pronounced 'tuggle') is a companion library to Cornell University’s Game Library (CUGL) for crafting haptic experiences on iOS and Android devices.

-By bridging Core Haptics on iOS with Android's vibration APIs (via JNI), tugl provides developers a unified, platform agnostic API for triggering responsive and dynamic haptic effects.
+By bridging Core Haptics on iOS with Android's vibration APIs (via JNI), tugl aims to provide developers with a unified, platform agnostic API for triggering responsive and dynamic haptic effects.

 Save time from writing platform-specific Objective-C, Swift, or Java/Kotlin code.
 No more custom JNI glue. `tugl` gives developers clean unified calls from C++ that can work anywhere.

-*Documentation coming soon.*
+*API Documentation coming soon.*

 ## Motivation
-In the history of Cornell's CS4152/5152: Advanced Game Architecture at Cornell courses, *no* mobile game project has successfully implemented haptic feedback until 2025.
+In the history of Cornell's CS4152/5152: Advanced Game Architecture at Cornell courses, *no* mobile game project (to my knowledge) has successfully implemented haptic feedback until 2025.
 I created the first successful implementation for innate studios and our game *Trigger Happy*.

 The absence of haptics hasn't been due to lack of interest, rather because doing so has traditionally been impractical.
 Common obstacles include:
 - Platform fragmentation: iOS uses Core Haptics or UIFeedbackGenerator, while Android uses multiple vibration APIs with behaviors varying between devices.